AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-microsoft-cognitive-toolkit.md

 * For **Bash script URI**, enter `https://raw.githubusercontent.com/Azure-Samples/hdinsight-pyspark-cntk-integration/master/cntk-install.sh`.

-* Make sure you run the script only on the headnode.
-Clear the checkboxes for Worker node and Zookeeper node.
+* Make sure you run the script only on the head and worker nodes and clear all the other checkboxes.

 * Click **Create**.